Xin-Zhou-smu/PatchNet/deeplearning/README.md

        $ python generate_dict.py -text_path1 'training_data.out' -text_path2 'test_data.out' -dict_path 'dict.pkl'
     Notes:
     training_data.out is the "text format" training dataset and test_data.out is the "text format" testing dataset.
-The reason why we need testing data (test_data.out) to build vovabulury dictionary is that if we only build a dictionary based on training dataset (training_data.out), there may be some words in test_data.out which never appear in training_data.out.
-In this case, the generated "dict.pkl" is not the whole vacabulary.
+The reason why we need testing data (test_data.out) to build vocabulary dictionary is that if we only build a dictionary based on training dataset (training_data.out), there may be some words in test_data.out which never appear in training_data.out.
+In this case, the generated "dict.pkl" is not the whole vocabulary.
     If you don't want use test data in generating the vocabulary file dict.pkl, we can change the command into this, to only use training data:

        $ python generate_dict.py -text_path1 'training_data.out' -text_path2 'training_data.out' -dict_path 'dict.pkl'
 ### Train and Test on new dataset
-Aftering building new train.pkl, testing.pkl and dict.pkl, please follow the commands in section "Running and evalutation" and only need to replace the dataset with your own dataset.
+Aftering building new train.pkl, testing.pkl and dict.pkl, please follow the commands in section "Running and evaluation" and only need to replace the dataset with your own dataset.

 ## Contact